-Research the Company Procedures
+Research The Company Procedures

-If you can’t find the policy, they can ask the human resources department for the proper steps for filing a rebuttal.
+If you can’t find the policy, you can ask the human resources department for the proper steps for filing a rebuttal.
 Many companies and organizations have procedures that need to be followed in order for the rebuttal to be taken seriously.

-These documents will support the employee’s side of the appraisal.
+These documents will support your side of the appraisal.
 The letter should list specific points in the evaluation that are being rebutted.
 These may include job skills, attendance, interpersonal relationships and performance.

 An effective rebuttal letter should:

-• Be brief, clearly presented and accurate
+- Be brief, clearly presented and accurate

 - Acknowledge any positive comments mentioned in the evaluation

 - Not be accusatory or negative in tone

-• Mention any past or future positive interaction with the evaluator
+- Mention any past or future positive interaction with the evaluator

-• Acknowledge suggestions given
+- Acknowledge suggestions given

-• Have no grammar or spelling mistakes
+- Have no grammar or spelling mistakes

 - Request that the rebuttal be attached to the original evaluation

-Sample Rebuttal Letter
+Sample Rebuttal Letter To Your Employer

 City, State, Zip Code